shutkanos/Db-Attribute/readme.md

 obj = User(1, times=[datetime(2024, 1, 1)])
 print(type(obj.times[0])) #DbDatetime
 ```
-and when collections dumped to db, they converted to json
+And when collections dumped to db, they converted to json
 ```python
 obj = User(1, list_of_books=[1, 2, 3])
 print(obj.list_of_books.dumps()) #{"t": "DbList", "d": [1, 2, 3]}